datawire/datawire-common/docs/source/dstack/intro_dstack.rst

 Each microservice has its own configuration file.

 #.
 Install Watson, and edit the watson.yaml file.
-   * The watson.yaml file contains a list of directories to subscribe to, as well as a list of all the microservice configuration files on a given server.
+   * The watson.yaml file contains a list of Directories to connect to
+   * It also contains a list of all the config files for the microservices on a server
+   * By convention, we put the microservices config files in /etc/datawire.d/

 #.
 Configure your microservice configuration file.
+   * Add the URL suffix that will route to the microservice, e.g., barker.internal.
    * Health checks

 #.
 Start Watson.

 Connecting microservices
 ========================